 Darned supply chain challenges

 With the global supply chain issues from the pandemic, scarcity is again a reality.
 But fear not.
 You will probably be ok with whatever you end up with (notwithstanding the fact that all modern appliances seem to have a too high rate of lemons).
 Most induction ranges tend to rate in the top tier of Consumer Report ratings of all ranges.
 They are inherently better by design in many basic key functions.
-In 2021, Consumer Reports tested and rated 3 LGs, 2 Frigidaires (including one at only $1000) and one Kitchen Aid.
-The LGs and Frigidaires all rated 84-85 and were recommended.
-Only the KitchenAid at 75 did not get a CR recommendation, mostly due to oven issues and it still rates above the majority of other ranges tested by CR.
+In 2022, Consumer Reports tested and rated 1 GE, 1 Samsung, 3 LGs, 2 Frigidaires (including one at only $1000), 1 Cafe, and one Kitchen Aid.
+The GE got a very high 92, the Samsung, LGs and Frigidaires all rated 84-86 and were recommended.
+Only the Cafe and KitchenAid at 79 and 75 did not get a CR recommendation, mostly due to oven issues and they still rate above the majority of other ranges tested by CR.

 Features I like in an induction cooktop

 This write up reflects the features of the induction cooktop on our range that I have liked - and some features i have seen in others that I wish we had.
 Note that my descriptions below and comments on their relative availability are based on my reviews of induction ranges with ovens in 2021.
 There are even more induction stovetops models available than ranges, but I have not reviewed them to get a sense of how available different features are at this time.